 By Robert F. Byrne

-About the Author: Robert F. Byrne is president and CEO of Terra Technology, a provider of demand sensing, inventory optimization and transportation forecasting software for consumer products companies.
-More information at www.terratechnology.com.
+About the Author: Robert F. Byrne is president and CEO of Terra Technology, a provider of solutions for demand sensing and inventory optimization for consumer products companies.
+More at www.terratechnology.com.